Green's Grant, New Hampshire: History

 John Wentworth, British colonial governor of New Hampshire, made the grant to Lieutenant Francis Green of Boston, one of the last land grants that Wentworth made to soldiers of the French and Indian Wars.

 Geography

 According to the United States Census Bureau, the grant has a total area of 9.5 sqkm, of which 7256 sqm, or 0.08%, are covered by water.
-The Peabody River, a north-flowing tributary of the Androscoggin River, runs through the center of the grant, joined by its tributaries Nineteenmile Brook and Cowboy Brook from the east and the West Branch from the west.
+The Peabody River, a northward-flowing tributary of the Androscoggin River, runs through the center of the grant, joined by its tributaries, Nineteenmile Brook and Cowboy Brook from the east and the West Branch from the west.
 New Hampshire Route 16 follows the Peabody River through the grant, leading southward (upstream) to the height of land at Pinkham Notch in neighboring Pinkham's Grant and north to U.S. Route 2 in Gorham.
 The highest point in the grant is along its eastern boundary, on the lower slopes of Middle Carter Mountain, where the elevation reaches 2540 ft above sea level.